Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

         idx = np.sum(str2int) % num_slots
         return updater(table2, idx, 1)
 ```
 The first function *updater* is a helper function that runs linear search.
-Simply put, *updater* checks to see if all slots are taken.
+Simply put, *updater* checks to see if all memory slots are taken.
 If they are, it returns "all slots taken" and stops.
 If there's at least one opening, *updater* will check the slot provided by the hash key.
 If that slot is not available, it will check each memory slot in sequential order until it finds an open slot.

 The second function *linear_probe_hasher* acts just like *hasher* from earlier.
 The only difference is that it leverages linear probing when a collision occurs.